knowrob/knowrob/README.md

 ## Further Information

 - Sourcecode documentation is available [here](https://knowrob.github.io/knowrob/)
-- A blog and more wiki pages are avaiabale at: http://www.knowrob.org
+- A blog and more wiki pages are avaiabale at [knowrob.org](http://www.knowrob.org)